In Search of DalRiada Summer, 2020

 There is not a great deal of information about this kingdom – and most of that which exists consists of writings about them made by foreigners.
 The kingdom was Goidelic-speaking (Scottish Gaelic/Irish) rather than the Brythonic language used at that time in most of the rest of what is now Scotland and in the north-west of England and Wales.

 From the peak, there is a spectacular view in every direction.
 While it is almost entirely ruined, there is still some evidence of the ramparts and the well is still visible.
 Most importantly there are a number of rock carvings.

 I couldn’t resist the temptation to put my foot in the carved footprint, thought to be where the kings stood to be crowned.
 On the same rock, there is also a carved boar – in a style Pictish rather than DalRiadan – and some Ogham writing, the meaning of which remains contested.

 We had to make a rather sudden and dramatic exit from the summit when we were swarmed by flying ants – the second time that day that nature drove us away from a historic site!

 Visit a place nearby which was inhabited in ancient times.
-(Alternatively, visit a previously inhabited place which is now abandoned.)
+(Alternatively, visit a previously inhabited place that is now abandoned.)
 Try to imagine the people who lived there as real people with hopes and dreams – what might their lives have been like, what might they have wanted, who might they have interacted with?
 Write a scene where you imagine what the place would have been like before it crumbled.
-Once you have written an outline see if you can do some research to be able to fill in some details that you didn’t already know.
+Once you have written an outline, see if you can do some research to fill in some details that you didn’t already know.